Will reality meet your expectations?

 Although the weather in Hawaii is some of the best in the world, the weather forecast is often misleading.

-For example, the forecast this week calls for partly cloudy weather and possible rain most days.
+For example, the forecast for almost any week calls for partly cloudy weather and possible showers for a couple days.
 For many places in the world, this would mean gray, slow-moving clouds and not a day for the beach.
 For Hawaii, it’s something quite different.

 There are two reasons why “partly cloudy” isn’t reason for concern in Hawaii: